Rental Property Cash Flow Calculator

 Worked Examples:

-A troubleshooting case starts with a zero purchase price, no recurring income, or a financed deal with a zero loan term.
-The validation message names the missing assumption, and result tabs should not be used until those fields are corrected.
+A troubleshooting case starts with a financed scenario that has a zero loan term, a zero purchase price, or no recurring income.
+The validation message names the missing assumption, and the result tabs should not be used until Purchase price, Monthly rent or Other monthly income, and Loan term are corrected.

 FAQ: